Return to Wellbeing

 Our local partnership offers training for parents for a range of issues including wellbeing.
 Please visit

-All year groups have regular age-appropriate lessons to teach the skills and knowledge required for their personal, social and emotional development.
+All year groups have regular age-appropriate lessons to teach the skills and knowledge required for their personal, social, health and emotional development.

 Level 1: (For children who need a bit extra)

-We buy in the services of a Family Support Worker who is able to see 2 children per week for approximately half a term.
+We buy in the services of a learning mentor who is able to see 2 children per week for approximately half a term.
 She is able to help children talk through their worries and develop skills to help them cope.

 Childline